skial/_cmd/README.md

 ### Auto Help

 Ede will use your code comments to populate the auto-generated `help` message.
-The auto-generated `help` method, has the following two aliases, `-?` and `-h`.
+The auto-generated `help` method has the following two aliases, `-?` and `-h`.
 Ede builds the message passed on:

  - Your public fields documentation.
- - Your public fields names and their aliases.
+ - Your public fields names, their aliases and environment metadata.

 ### Subcommands